MatthewJin001/Single3D/README.md

 ## How to use
 ### Dependencies
-It works well on MATLAB R2023a.
-The GPAs themselves do not use any solvers, while comparison algorithms and evaluation need the solvers in Optimization Toolbox.
+MATLAB R2020a without any dependencies.

-### Main Instructions
+### Main Instruction
 To run the single-marker calibration, call
 ```
 [Rcf,tcf,pcf,Rit,tit,pit,rnticf,rntiit] = Alg(Ri,ti,ppi)